We tend to remember numbers that are important to us.

 Why is this number important?
 It's like your weight.
 Your weight is important but it's not the most important.
 If you suddenly start losing weight, with no clear cause, that's a concern even if you're happier weighing less.
 The same goes for your net worth.

 It's a valuable measure of progress.
-If you are trying to gain muscle, you will likely see your weight increase and the amount of weight you lift increase as well.
+If you are trying to gain muscle, you will likely see your weight increase and the amount of weight you lift increases as well.
 If you're trying to get leaner, you'll likely see your weight decrease.
 There are a million underlying causes but weight, like net worth, is a useful barometer.

 Your Marginal Tax Rate

 Our taxes can be confusing but one key thing to remember is that we have a progressive system of marginal tax rates.
-You are not taxes the same percentage on every dollar of income.
+You are not taxed the same percentage on every dollar of income.